anhvanthe/2016-10-17-edinburgh/codima-lessons/git/speaker_notes.md

 * **Check all is well**
-  * Get a report on respository status
+  * Get a report on repository status
   * We have not added or committed any files, so we get this statement
   * Describe `master` branch - default